Career & Employment Center

 Internships are a perfect way for businesses to be involved in a student’s education.
 They are structured work activities designed to expand classroom learning through a work-like experience.
-Students are placed at a workplace for a defined period of time to participate in and observe work first-hand within a given industry.
+Students are placed at a workplace for a defined period of time to participate in and observe work first-hand.
 Las Positas College promotes paid internship programs for its students.
-Students may also be eligible to receive college credit for their internship service.
+Students may also be eligible to receive college credit for their internship experience.

-If you are looking to hire an intern for your business, please email WBL@laspositascollege.edu or visit College Central Network.
+If you are looking to hire an intern for your business, please email WBL@laspositascollege.edu or visit Las Positas College Internship & Job Board.
 You can upload your opportunity to the Network where the students will find you.

 Partner through other work-based learning activities

 Work-based learning is an educational strategy that provides Las Positas College students with real-life work experiences.
 During these activities, they are able to apply their classroom learning and increase their employability.
 This link between the classroom and the work place cannot happen, however, without the partnership of the region’s employers.
 Work-based learning is a commitment by both the College and the employers to develop our students into a better, more successful employee.

 Learn more about these opportunities by visiting our Work-based Learning pages or emailing the coordinator: WBL@laspositascollege.edu.

 Las Positas College’s Career & Technical Education (CTE) programs prepare students for skilled trades in a wide range of occupations.
 These programs offer students a career path that starts in a high-wage, middle-skilled job – the jobs that employers often find hard to fill.
 To learn more about the College’s CTE program, visit the program website.

 Each of the CTE programs includes an advisory committee.
 In today’s rapidly changing work environment, the College uses these committees to keep a pulse on changes in the workplace, both in technologies and industry developments.
 Information that is brought forth in these committees is used to improve the program curriculum, making our students that much more employable.